koraydarwin/earthml/exoplanet.md

 <img src="https://github.com/koraydarwin/earthml/blob/master/img/original_yu.png">

+- *Architecture of Triage Mode Model.*

 <img src="https://github.com/koraydarwin/earthml/blob/master/img/vet_model.png">

+- *Architecture of Vetting Mode Model.*

 - *In these model, for the first input (i.e. global view) the number of the first One Dimensional Convolutional Neural Networks' filter size is 16 with 2 filter factor, 2 block size, 5 kernel size, 5 pooling size, 2 pool strides.
 For the second input (i.e. local view) the number of the first One Dimensional Convolutional Neural Networks' filter size is 16 with 2 filter factor, 2 block size, 5 kernel size, 7 pooling size, 2 pool strides, it is also valid for the third input (i.e. secondary view in Vetting Mode).*